Ice cream varieties by country: Japan

 Ice cream is a popular dessert in Japan, with almost two in five adults eating some at least once a week.
 From 1999 through 2006, the most popular flavors in Japan have been vanilla, chocolate, matcha (powdered green tea), and strawberry.
 Other notable popular flavors are milk, caramel, and azuki (red bean).
 Azuki is particularly favored by people in their 50s and older.

+The Ministry of Health, Labour and Welfare classifies "ice cream and ice cream-like items" into three tiers (ice cream, ice milk, and lacto ice) based on dairy content.
+"Ice cream" must have at least 15% milk solids, including 8% milk fat, and can't contain non-dairy fats except those naturally present in ingredients like chocolate or egg yolk.
+"Ice milk" has lower requirements of at least 10% milk solids and 3% milk fat, and it may include non-dairy fats.
+"Lacto ice" needs only 3% milk solids with no milk fat required.
+Cheaper lacto ice products often use vegetable oils for fat.